arvigeus/AZ-204/Learning Path/App Service.md

 Autoscaling isn't the best approach to handling long-term growth.
 You might have a web app that starts with a few users, but increases in popularity over time.
 Autoscaling has an overhead associated with monitoring resources and determining whether to trigger a scaling event.
 In this scenario, if you can anticipate the rate of growth, manually scaling the system over time may be a more cost effective approach.

 The number of instances of a service is also a factor.
 You might expect to run only a few instances of a service most of the time.
 However, in this situation, your service is susceptible to downtime or lack of availability whether autoscaling is enabled or not.
 The fewer the number of instances initially, the less capacity you have to handle an increasing workload while autoscaling spins up more instances.

+#### Azure App Service automatic scaling

+Automatic scaling is a new scale-out option that automatically handles scaling decisions for your web apps and App Service Plans.
+It's different from the pre-existing Azure autoscale, which lets you define scaling rules based on schedules and resources.
+With automatic scaling, you can adjust scaling settings to improve your app's performance and avoid cold start issues.
+The platform prewarms instances to act as a buffer when scaling out, ensuring smooth performance transitions.
+You're charged per second for every instance, including prewarmed instances.

+Here are a few scenarios where you should scale-out automatically:

+- You don't want to set up autoscale rules based on resource metrics.
+- You want your web apps within the same App Service Plan to scale differently and independently of each other.
+- Your web app is connected to a database or legacy system, which may not scale as fast as the web app.
+Scaling automatically allows you to set the maximum number of instances your App Service Plan can scale to.
+This setting helps the web app to not overwhelm the backend.

 ### Identify autoscale factors